fairyglade/ly/readme.md

 # Ly - a TUI display manager

+## Development is now continuing on [Codeberg](https://codeberg.org/AnErrupTion/ly), with the [GitHub](https://github.com/fairyglade/ly) repository becoming a mirror.
+Issues & pull requests on GitHub will be ignored from now on.

 ![Ly screenshot](.github/screenshot.png "Ly screenshot")

 Ly is a lightweight TUI (ncurses-like) display manager for Linux and BSD.